Marsha0527/Marsha0527/Readme.md

       <hr>
 <h4>&#128073  I am a self taught front-end developer. <br>
     <br>
-    &#128073 I have experience with HTML, CSS & Bootstrap. <br>
+    &#128073 I have experience with HTML, CSS. <br>
     <br>
   &#128073 I am currently in the process of learning JavaScript.   <br>
     <br>
-   &#128073 I'm looking for assistance in getting more familiar with JavaScript loops.<br>
+   &#128073 I'm looking for assistance in getting more familiar with JavaScript.<br>
     <br>
     &#128073 Ask me about my journey into code. <br>
     <br>